raspberrypi/documentation/faqs/README.md

 All Raspberry Pi models up to the Raspberry Pi 3 have a GPU that provides OpenGL ES 2.0, hardware-accelerated OpenVG, and 1080p30 H.264 high-profile encode and decode.
 The GPU is capable of 1Gpixel/s, 1.5Gtexel/s, or 24 GFLOPs of general-purpose compute, and it features a range of texture filtering and DMA infrastructure.
 This means that graphics capabilities are roughly equivalent to the original Xbox's level of performance.
 Overall real-world performance for Raspberry Pi 1 Model A, A+, B, B+, Raspberry Pi Zero/Zero W, and CM1 is similar to that of a 300MHz Pentium 2, but with much better graphics.
 The Raspberry Pi 2 Model B is approximately equivalent to an Athlon Thunderbird running at 1.1GHz; again, it has the much higher-quality graphics, which come from using the same GPU as previous models.
 The Raspberry Pi 3 Model B is around twice as fast as the Raspberry Pi 2 Model B, depending on the benchmarks chosen.

-The Raspberry Pi 4 uses an improved GPU — the VideoCore VI.
+The Raspberry Pi 4 and Raspberry Pi 400 use an improved GPU — the VideoCore VI.
 This is around four times faster than the VideoCore IV used for previous models.
 The new ARM A72 cores on the BCM2711 chip give much better performance than the previous models, and a new PCIe bus gives faster USB 2.0 and new USB 3.0 functionality.
 Raspberry Pi 4's native Ethernet capability allows full 1Gbit I/O. These features, combined with the optional extra RAM (the Raspberry Pi 4 can be purchased with 2GB, 4GB or 8GB RAM), mean that the Raspberry Pi 4 can now provide a great desktop computing experience!

 ### Can I use my Raspberry Pi as a desktop replacement?

 It depends on the model you have!
 For many daily tasks the Raspberry Pi 3 is quite suitable, but because modern internet browsers require a lot of memory, browsing can be a bit slow if you open too many browser tabs.
 Although 1GB of RAM seems like a lot, modern browsers are real memory hogs!

 The Raspberry Pi 4 — with its faster cores, extra memory, and much improved I/O — is a very good desktop replacement.

+The best option for desktop use is the Pi 400.
+This is the equivalent of a Raspberry Pi 4 in a compact keyboard.

 ### Can I add extra RAM?